jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 #### **Supervised Learning: **:

-For supervised learning the first model we implemented was Naive Bayes (NB).
-By using NB has the benefit of relatively easily handling mixed input features.
-By combining the probabilistic output of a Bernoulli NB for one hot encoded features, Categorical NB for categorical features, and Gaussian NB for continuous features, it is possible to fit a model with these three feature types.
+For supervised learning the first model we implemented, to see if learning is possible, was Naive Bayes (NB).
+NB has the benefit of relatively easily handling mixed input features.
+By combining the probabilistic output of a Bernoulli NB [^6] for one hot encoded features, Categorical NB [^7] for categorical features, and Gaussian NB [^5] for continuous features, it is possible to fit a model with these three feature types.
 The models are initially trained with the selected features and the likelihood from each is then combined as in the equation below.

 $$ P(y|x) = \frac{P(x_{cat}|y)P(x_{bern}|y)P(x_{cont}|y)P(y)}{\sum_y P(x_{cat}|y)P(x_{bern}|y)P(x_{cont}|y)P(y)} $$